 People have free access to the course for eight weeks, or they can pay a fee of £72 that gives them unlimited time access (as long the course is on the FutureLearn© platform), and a certificate of participation.

 Since the course started, most learners have told us that they have enjoyed taking the QI MOOC and also benefited from doing it.
 The next steps for us are to capture this information in a more formal way and find out whether the MOOC improves learners’ knowledge about QI methodology and also self-confidence in taking part, and perhaps even leading QI projects.

-As part of the next round of the QI MOOC in June 2020, we will conduct a mixed-methods study, involving short online surveys (before and after the course) and a follow-up interview a few months after the MOOC, with a selection of participants to explore in more detail their experiences and any impact of doing the course.
+As part of the last round of the QI MOOC in June 2020, we conducted a mixed-methods study, involving short online surveys (before and after the course).
+We will conduct a follow-up interview a few months after the MOOC, with a selection of participants to explore in more detail their experiences and any impact of doing the course.